corda/corda/docs/source/design/failure-detection-master-election/drb-meeting-20180131.md

 - Zookeeper (recommended option): industry standard widely used and trusted.
 May be able to leverage clients' incumbent Zookeeper infrastructure
     - Positive: has flexibility for storage and a potential for future proofing; good permissioning capabilities; standalone cluster of Zookeeper servers allows 2 nodes solution rather than 3
-    - Negative: adds deployment complexity due to need for Zookeeper cluster split across datacentres Wrapper library choice for Zookeeper requires some analysis
+    - Negative: adds deployment complexity due to need for Zookeeper cluster split across data centers Wrapper library choice for Zookeeper requires some analysis